-As of the end of the current fiscal year, the School District's governmental funds reported combined ending fund balances of \$44.0 million, a decrease of \$27.6 million in comparison with the prior fiscal year.
-The School District had an unassigned fund balance of \$17.8 million.
-The remaining fund balance is either not in a spendable form (\$54,681), restricted by external third parties for specific purposes (\$21.4 million) or assigned by the School District for specific purposes (\$4.8 million).
+As of the end of the current fiscal year, the School District's governmental funds reported combined ending fund balances of \$50.9 million, an increase of \$6.8 million in comparison with the prior fiscal year.
+The School District had an unassigned fund balance of \$28.7 million.
+The remaining fund balance is either not in a spendable form (\$65,044), restricted by external third parties for specific purposes (\$19.6 million) or assigned by the School District for specific purposes (\$2.5 million).

-An analysis of fiscal year 2020 in comparison with fiscal year 2019 follows:
+An analysis of fiscal year 2021 in comparison with fiscal year 2020 follows:

-Fund Balance June 30, 2020 Fund Balance June 30, 2019 Variance General Fund \$ 20,341,192 \$ 14,920,100 \$ 5,421,092 Bond Retirement Fund 4,999,206 4,855,464 143,742 Building Fund 7,880,879 32,859,595 (24,978,716) Classroom Facilities Fund 4,775,463 13,571,565 (8,796,102) Other Governmental Funds 6,047,036 5,406,192 640,844 Total Governmental Funds \$ 44,043,776 \$ 71,612,916 \$ (27,569,140)
+Fund Balance June 30, 2021 Variance General Fund \$ 29,957,699 \$ 20,341,192 \$ 9,616,507 Bond Retirement Fund 7,691,735 4,999,206 2,692,529 Building Fund 3,447,643 7,880,879 (4,433,236) Classroom Facilities Fund 1,820,394 4,775,463 (2,955,069) Other Governmental Funds 8,029,097 6,139,385 1,889,712 Total Governmental Funds \$ 50,946,568 \$ 44,136,125 \$ 6,810,443

 General Fund - The General Fund is the chief operating fund of the School District.
-At the end of current fiscal year, fund balance in the School District's General Fund totaled \$20.3 million, an increase of \$5.4 million in comparison with the prior fiscal year.
-This increase represents the amount in which Property Taxes, Revenues in Lieu of Taxes, Intergovernmental revenues and other revenues exceeded expenditures.
+At the end of the current fiscal year, fund balance in the School District's General Fund totaled \$30.0 million, an increase of \$9.6 million in comparison with the prior fiscal year.
+This increase is primarily the result of a significant increase in property tax revenue available for advance from Franklin County.

-Bond Retirement Fund - Fund balance in the Bond Retirement Fund increased by \$143,742 during the fiscal year.
+Bond Retirement Fund - Fund balance in the Bond Retirement Fund increased by \$2.7 million during the fiscal year.
 This increase represents the amount in which current year property tax and related revenues exceeded debt service expenditures.
+Property taxes increased significantly in comparison with the prior fiscal year.
+This increase is primarily the result of a significant increase in property tax revenue available for advance from Franklin County.

-Building Fund - Fund balance in the Building Fund decreased \$25.0 million during the fiscal year.
+Building Fund - Fund balance in the Building Fund decreased \$4.4 million during the fiscal year.
 This decrease represents the amount in which capital outlays exceeded investment earnings.
+Capital outlay expenditures decreased significantly in comparison with the prior fiscal year.
+This decrease is primarily the result of the School District completing its construction of the high school building during the fiscal year.